MAMMOTHMAN34/landcover-change/README.md

-# Land Cover Change Detection — Riau, Sumatra
+# Land Cover Change Detection: Riau, Sumatra

 Deep-learning computer vision on real satellite imagery to map and quantify deforestation, then tie forest loss to palm-oil economics.